danboo/Godot-Tracker2D-Plugin/README.md

 `Marker2D` and the "Remote" scene view, but is visible during game execution instead of in the editor, and makes the visual association of nodes and their properties immediately apparent.

+It adds a marker (e.g., a cross) to the origin of the tracked node, draws a bounding box if appropriate, and adds an information panel that reports live property values.
 By default it reports the `position`, `rotation`, `global_position`, and `global_rotation` properties, but you can specify an array of user-defined properties to track in addition to the defaults.

 ### Example